InsertKoinIO/koin/docs/reference/koin-core/start-koin.md

 ### The startKoin function

 The `startKoin` function is the main entry point to launch Koin container.
-It need a *list of Koin modules* to run.
+It needs a *list of Koin modules* to run.
 Modules are loaded and definitions are ready to be resolved by the Koin container.

 .Starting Koin